centreon/centreon-documentation/en/service-mapping/ba-management.md

 You have inline actions & global action to delete, duplicate, enable/disable the BA and massively change thresholds.

+> Deleting a business activity is permannent, only passed data will be available through reports/widgets

 ## Indicators (KPI)

 > To update indicator configuration, you need to push & reload the configuration